abhijeetmanohar/powerup-android/README.md

 # PowerUp - Android

-PowerUp is a female empowerment educational mobile game app that will allow young girls to learn about reproductive health and self-esteem by navigating the life of their avatar!
+PowerUp is a female empowerment educational mobile game app that allows young girls to learn about reproductive health and self-esteem by navigating the life of their avatar!

 ## Setup for Developers